 1) Just plug into the 12V power receptacle under the center armrests.
 While quick and easy, you still have the cord, and when the car powers off, the camera goes dark.
 You might use this method as a test to be sure the dashcam is working before you hard-wire in the dashcam.

 2) Most Model S cars have an unused power connection conveniently available behind the microphone panel, although it has been reported that pre-AP cars without the Tech Package do not have this connector.
-Model X does NOT have always-on power available at the mirror, so look at the next few methods after this.
+Model X does NOT have always-on power available in the mirror, so look at the next few methods after this.

 The Model S grate resides between the front reading lights above the rear-view mirror.
-To remove the panel pull downward from the edge facing the back of the car.
+To remove the panel pull down from the edge facing the back of the car.
 Two snaps hold it in place.
 If you have this black connector, it is unconnected and has three wires.
 You’ll tap into the black (ground) and the red with blue stripe wire (+12VDC).
 Some owners have reported not seeing the connector, but we believe it is available on all cars.
 We’ve confirmed it on different 2013 and 2015 vehicles.
 It is usually taped on the microphone panel with yellow or blue tape.
 The two attached gray connectors are for the microphones and do not have power.
 The unused black connector has power on all the time, even when the car is powered off.
 You can feed the power line through the headliner into this area.
-See note below about Blackvue power connection.
+See note below about the BlackVue power connection.

 3) Connect the power to the fuse box in the Frunk.
 You’ll route the wire under the headliner and down the passenger side pillar and around the door and into the frunk area, where it connects to the fuse box.
-This is almost the identical routing we used for the parking assist display, which the wire travels the same route.
+This is almost the identical routing we used for the parking assist display, in which the wire travels the same route.
 See the section Installing the display and routing the wire to the front of the car for all the details and pictures.
 Once the wire is in the frunk, you’ll route it over to the fuse box.
-See note below about Blackview power connection.
+See note below about the BlackVue power connection.

 4) As an alternative to 3, you could route the wire through the firewall.
 This is a lot of work, but if you’re interested, see Part 2: Running Wires Through the Firewall in our Sub-woofer amplifier installation.
 This requires a lot of dexterity and time.
 The rubber grommet we go through may also be filled with the pano roof drain line, so pano roof equipped cars will be even harder.
-Norman Hirsch installed his dash cam and has additional instructions for making a hole through the firewall as his car has the pano roof.
-See details here.
+Norman Hirsch installed his dashcam and has additional instructions for making a hole through the firewall as his car has the pano roof.
+See the details here.

-NOTE: If you’re using the Blackvue dashcam, the 12V power connector has voltage reduction circuitry on older models, so can’t just clip it off and wire the dashcam directly to 12V.
+NOTE: If you’re using the BlackVue dashcam, the 12V power connector has voltage reduction circuitry on older models, so you can’t just clip it off and wire the dashcam directly to 12V.
 You need to keep the large cigarette connector.
 We used a receptacle with wire leads to solve this such as Female Car Cigarette Lighter Socket, If you got the Power Magic Pro option, it includes a socket (but we don’t recommend installing the Power Magic, it may turn off your dashcam when parked).
-You may want to buy the Blackvue hardwire kit, which eliminates the bulky 12v power connector.
+You may want to buy the BlackVue hardwire kit, which eliminates the bulky 12v power connector.

 For methods 3 and 4, using the wires from the Female Car Cigarette Lighter Socket, connect the ground (usually black) wire to the large bolt on the cross member.
 I did this with a ring lug.

 I took a gray 2 amp fuse and soldered the 12v wire from the socket to one side of the fuse.
 See the image of where to stick the fuse for continuous power, Fuse Box 2, slot F54.
-In my case the socket I used had two black wires, but most sockets come with a red wire for 12V.
+In my case, the socket I used had two black wires, but most sockets come with a red wire for 12V.
 Be sure to use the 12V powered wire that goes to the center of the socket.

 For older cars, slot F54 is unused on earlier cars and has no actual connection on the windshield side of this slot, so the extra width of the wire is not a problem.
 The soldered side of the fuse must go towards the windshield.
 I filed a slot in the side of the cover near this fuse so the wire would not be pinched when the cover is closed.
 As an alternative to soldering a wire to the fuse, you could use a product like Add-A-Circuit Fuse Holder.
 If you have the Subzero weather package F54 is used for the Wiper De-icer.
 It is still a good position to use, but you’ll have to use the Add-A-Circuit fuse holder.

 When you connect power to the dashcam, it takes a few seconds to initialize and an audio announcement will indicate when it is powered up and running.
-The Blackvue has many settings that you can change using one of the free applications.
+The BlackVue has many settings that you can change using one of the free applications.
 For example, it has a security indicator in the front.
 I prefer to keep this off, to avoid unwanted attention.